 - Punch down and turn the dough out onto a floured board.

 - Roll the dough out to 1/4-inch thick and cut it into squares.

 - Cover and let rise until it is double in size.

-Traditionally, fastnachts are cut open and buttered with molasses.
-However, you can also top the with sweeteners or freeze them and warm them back up.
+Traditionally, fastnachts are cut open and slathered with molasses.
+However, you can also top them with sweeteners or freeze them and warm them back up.

 - To cover fastnachts in cinnamon and sugar, put 1/4 cup granulated sugar and 1/2 teaspoon cinnamon in a plastic bag.
 Shake one fastnacht at a time inside the bag to coat with cinnamon sugar.

 |Total Fat||6 g|